lhidalgogt2003/ECM2414-card-game/README.md

 ## Introduction

-This game is a pair-programming project that uses a multi-threading interface to run a card game with an amount of players n, until one of the players has a hand of the same four cards.
+This game is a pair-programming project that uses a multi-threading interface to run a card game with a number of players _n_ and a number of decks (also _n_).
+The decks and players form a ring topology.
+At the start of the game, each player is distributed four cards in a round-robin fashion, from the top of the pack.
+After the hands have been dealt, the decks will then be filled from the remaining cards in the pack, again in a round-robin fashion.
 ### How to use the project

-CardGame contains the main function where all the threads are started and where the functionality begins, with player also starting threads for every player entered by the user.
+CardGame contains the main function where all the threads are started and where the functionality begins.

-Deck and Card classes contain arraylists with the cards used for the game.
-The game state is used to check if the game has finsished.
+Deck and Card represent the obvious.
+The GameState object is used by players to check if the game has finished and, if so, who has won.

 ### Testing

-The test are refered to the classes used one test class per class used with Junit tests and assertions used for testing.
+The tests are designed for use with JUnit 5.7.0.

 - **CardGameTest**
 - **CardTest**